-Alice Browne’s practice draws on ideological conflicts and cross-disciplinary visual cues picked up during periods of research and travel as well as observations of her own environment.
-A labyrinthine journey of thought results in a playful making process that is similarly allowed to wander.
-Passing themes and symbols combine with an enduring interest in epic stories (such as the history of painting), and the desire of humans to elicit control over our futures.
-Realised over a period of time without a planned outcome, her works are able to reflect the physical location of their production and/or exhibition as well as employing thoughts and influences gained over the time of their creation.
+Alice Browne's practice is predominantly 2D based; she works with painting, drawing, printmaking and collage across a variety of scales and sometimes expands into photography, sculpture and installation.
+Browne connects ideological conflicts and visual themes identified during periods of research and travel with observations and memories of her environment.
+A labyrinthine journey of thought results in a playful making process that is allowed to falter.
+Her work is underscored by an enduring interest in epic stories (such as Dante’s The Divine Comedy and the history of painting), and a fascination with the desire of humans to elicit control over our futures.
+Browne aims, through the drawing of links between personal and shared cultural experiences, to create a dialogue that encourages viewers to reflect on the complexity and fictionalisation of histories and the fallibility of our perceptive experiences.

 "I want to capture some of this bitter-sweet chaos and connective thought and turn it into a visual thing that takes time to experience and 'read'.
 Our experiences of information are altered by a plethora of things - emotional state, the film we saw last night, whether I had my glasses on or not.
 There is no perfection, no truth; instead I hope to make works that create a tactile experience that embraces the mutability and failings of human experience."